 Often seen as some of the most precious jewels and artefacts the UK holds, the Crown Jewels are closely-guarded coronation staples – and even though you might want to get your hands on them, there’s absolutely no chance you’ll succeed!
 The Crown Jewels are world-famous, and while they might have been the subject of many a movie and TV plot centring around a heist or two, there’s actually more to the jewels than their incredible monetary value.

-Here are more than a few interesting facts about the Crown Jewels likely to fascinate you!
+Here are more than a few fun facts about the Crown Jewels likely to fascinate you!

 The State Crown, the centrepiece of the Jewels, is said to hold one of the biggest diamonds on the planet.
 It’s said to weigh around 314 carats!
 It’s called the Second Star of Africa.
 Where’s the First Star of Africa?
 In the sceptre, of course!

 Both Stars of Africa were cut from the same diamond, the Cullinan Diamond – which is thought to have been the biggest rough diamond ever discovered, weighing in at 3,906 carats.

 The display of the Crown Jewels only really came into effect after the reign of Oliver Cromwell.
 The infamous Lord Protector, who of course helped to temporarily abolish the monarchy, had the original jewels and regalia melted down.
 Therefore, the current Jewels are in fact the second staple, and they’ve been given a full exhibition ever since.

 In fact, there is one item in the original collection thought to have survived Cromwell’s wrath – and believe it or not, the sole survivor is a spoon!
 That’s because a private buyer – Clement Kynnersley – gave the artefact back to King Charles II when he regained the throne for the monarchy.

 Believe it or not, it’s not the reigning monarchy who has ownership of the Crown Jewels.
 They technically belong to the State itself, which means that they are rented out to the Queen!